5 Statistical Inference and Hypothesis Testing

 mean of x

-The function returns several key results: a test statistic, p-value, confidence interval, and degrees of freedom.
-The p-value is 0, which is less than \(\alpha = 0.05\).
-We therefore reject the null hypothesis and conclude that the average number of calls differs from 2.
+The output includes the test statistic, the p-value, the confidence interval, and the degrees of freedom.
+The p-value is 0.36, which is greater than \(\alpha = 0.05\).
+We therefore do not reject the null hypothesis and conclude that the average tenure is not statistically different from 36 months.

 Because the population standard deviation is unknown, the test statistic follows a t-distribution with \(n - 1\) degrees of freedom.

-The one-sample t-test is a powerful method for comparing a sample mean to a fixed benchmark.
-While statistical significance provides useful evidence, practical relevance must also be considered.
-A difference of 0.1 calls may be negligible, whereas a difference of two calls might signal a need to revisit service policies.
-By combining statistical reasoning with business context, the one-sample t-test helps translate data into informed action.
+The one-sample t-test is a useful method for comparing a sample mean with a fixed reference value.
+While statistical significance helps determine whether a difference is unlikely to be due to chance, practical relevance is equally important.
+A small difference in average tenure may be negligible, whereas a difference of several months may have clear implications for retention policies.
+By combining statistical reasoning with business understanding, the one-sample t-test supports meaningful, evidence-based decision-making.

 5.6 Hypothesis Testing for Proportion

-Suppose a telecom company believes that 15% of its customers churn each year.
+Suppose a bank believes that 15 percent of its credit card customers churn each year.
 Has that rate changed in the current quarter?
-Are recent retention strategies making a measurable difference?
-These are typical questions in business analytics.
-When we want to assess whether the observed proportion of a binary outcome, such as churned versus not churned, differs from a historical or expected benchmark, we use a test for proportion.
-This approach is particularly useful for binary categorical variables and helps determine whether a sample proportion deviates meaningfully from a specified value.
+Are recent retention strategies having a measurable impact?
+These are common analytical questions whenever the outcome of interest is binary, such as churn versus no churn.
+To formally assess whether the observed proportion in a sample differs from a historical or expected benchmark, we use a test for a population proportion.

-We conduct a two-tailed proportion test using R:
+We conduct a two-tailed proportion test in R:

 p = 0.15)